Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the painting was described in a letter by Andries Bonger - Theo's brother-in-law, Vincent's younger brother - as: "The morning before he died, he painted a forest scene, full of light and life".

 Ms. Mézières took to Facebook to express her displeasure with the ruling, asserting that the site was culturally significant and part of the history of the French town.
 She also pledged to appeal.
-The mayor lost her appeal in a local court in 2023.
+The mayor lost her case in a local court in 2023.

 "This place belongs to the people of Auvers!" she wrote.
 "Unbelievable, but true!
 We will continue to sue.
-There can be no compromise on the public interest of the people of Auvers in order to serve private interests.
+There can be no compromise on the public interest of the people of Auvers to serve private interests.

 Read more Back to Topics